TuanTran2025/Final-Project/README.md

 Ultimately, this project bridges the gap between raw transaction data and strategic decision-making, helping financial institutions create **data-driven, customer-centric strategies** for growth and sustainability.

 ## 2. Dataset

+This comprehensive dataset combines transaction records, customer information, and card data from a banking institution, spanning across the 2010s decade.

+###